Admission Appeals Process

 - Prepare documentation.
 To have an appeal processed, you must submit ONE COMPLETE PACKAGE to include:

-- Letter of appeal detailing your extenuating circumstance (e.g., hospitalization, military service, family crisis)
+- The Admissions Appeal Request: download PDF, print, and complete the form, which will include letter of appeal detailing your extenuating circumstance (e.g., hospitalization, military service, family crisis).

 - Supporting documentation that substantiates your appeal.
 You must document your extenuating circumstance using the information in the table below.